rust-lang/wg-async/rfc-drafts/stream.md

 With streams, the core interface _is_ pinned, so pinning occurs at the last moment.

-The general shap would be
+The general shape would be

 ```rust
 async_gen_fn().adapter1().adapter2().pin_somehow()